HPNet: Deep Primitive Segmentation Using Hybrid Representations: Experimental Results

 Table~\ref{tab:baseline-comparison} and Figure~\ref{Figure:Comparison} present quantitative and qualitative results of HPNet.
 We can see that HPNet produces results that are close to the underlying ground-truth.
 Thanks to the sharp-edge module, the segment boundaries are smooth.
 Moreover, HPNet can even rectify small over-segmented patches in the training data.
 Quantitatively, HPNet offers state-of-the-art results under all error metrics on these two datasets.

 \paragraph{Baseline comparison.} Our experimental study considers four baseline approaches.
 These include two state-of-the-art non-deep learning methods: nearest neighbor (NN)~\cite{Sharma_2018_CVPR} and Efficient RANSAC~\cite{schnabel2007efficient}, and two state-of-the-art deep learning methods: Supervised Primitive Fitting (SPFN)~\cite{li2019supervised} and ParseNet~\cite{SharmaLMKCM20}.
+Note that to build a fair comparison, we replace the network backbones in SPFN and ParseNet to keep the same as HPNet.

-Quantitatively (See Table~\ref{tab:baseline-comparison}), HPNet leads to considerable performance gains from all baseline approaches.
-Specifically, on ANSI, HPNet leads to salient 8.20\% and 5.58\% improvements in Seg-IOU under the point and point+normal settings, respectively.
+Quantitatively (see Table~\ref{tab:baseline-comparison}), HPNet leads to considerable performance gains from all baseline approaches.
+Specifically, on ANSI, HPNet leads to salient 12.89\% and 6.30\% improvements in Seg-IOU under the point and point+normal settings, respectively.
 The improvements under other metrics are also considerable.
-For example, the Res-Error numbers decrease from 0.013 to 0.012 and from 0.010 to 0.008 under the point and point+normal settings, respectively.
-The improvements on ABCParts are also considerable, the improvements on Seg-IOU are 5.39\% and 3.10\% under the point and point+normal settings, respectively.
+For example, the Res-Error numbers decrease from 0.013 to 0.011 and from 0.010 to 0.008 under the point and point+normal settings, respectively.
+The improvements on ABCParts are also considerable, the improvements on Seg-IOU are 4.15\% and 3.77\% under the point and point+normal settings, respectively.
 HPNet also exhibits consider improvements under other metrics.

-Qualitatively (See Figure~\ref{Figure:Comparison}), HPNet leads to better results in the sense that it provides accurate segmentation for both large and small primitive patches.
+Qualitatively (see Figure~\ref{Figure:Comparison}), HPNet leads to better results in the sense that it provides accurate segmentation for both large and small primitive patches.
 The segmentation boundaries are also smooth.
 In contrast, baseline approaches ParseNet and SPEN possesses non-smooth boundaries and the issues of over-segmentation and under-segmentation are noticeable.

 The relative improvements on ANSI are bigger than those on ABCParts.
 As illustrated in Figure~\ref{fig:primitive_type}(a), we can understand this behavior from the fact that predictions of shape parameters of B-spline patches are less accurate than the other four primitive types.